elimisteve/tentservers/README.md

 This service is running on Google App Engine, which shuts down apps after they've received no queries for a while.
-In your code -- that is, the code of your Tent.io server that checks
+In your code -- that is, the code you may add to your Tent server that checks
 <http://tentservers.appspot.com/tents> for new Tent servers -- be sure
 that timeouts won't blow anything up.